immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 ## Deploying your application

-Before we can start up Immutant, we need to tell it about our application.
-We do that by deploying:
+Before we can start up the Immutant, we need to tell it about our application.
+We do that by deploying (for this to work, you need to have `IMMUTANT_HOME` set - see the [previous article][installing] for details):

     ~/immutant/immutant-demo $ lein immutant deploy
     Deployed immutant-demo to /Users/tobias/immutant/current/jboss/standalone/deployments/immutant-demo.clj

 This writes a *deployment descriptor* to Immutant's deploy directory which points back to the application's root directory.
+Now the Immutant can find your application - so let's fire it up.

 ## Starting Immutant